Need to talk? Call 1800 882 436.

 Will postpartum haemorrhage affect my pregnancies in the future?

-If you’re worried about the possibility of a postpartum haemorrhage in future pregnancies, it can help to talk to your doctor or midwife so they can explain what happened.
+If you’re worried about the possibility of a postpartum haemorrhage in future pregnancies, talk to your doctor or midwife.
+They can explain what happened and may ease your concerns.

 Speak to a maternal child health nurse